MGdark77/T5-EDA/MVP.md

 After looking at this data visualization, we notice that the frequency of average speed doesn't even reach out to 30 km/h and there is some hours doesn't record:

 - The x-axis shows the months as the y-axis shows the average of wind speed  of all regions.
-- The minimum wind speed in order to move the turbine is approximately 13km/h But the generation efficiency starts from 28 and takes into account the size of the turbine and the height of its tower.
+- The minimum wind speed in order to move the turbine is approximately 13km/h but the generation efficiency starts from 28 and takes into account the size of the turbine and the height of its tower.
 - We need to verify the validity of the data and we need to study the level of the hihg of the turbine tower and what it adds as a auxiliary factor.

 ### **Conclusion:**